springload/jobs/junior-front-end-developer.md

 - Responsible and friendly.
 - Naturally interested in technology.

-While we value formal qualifications they are not essential.
+While we value formal qualifications they are far from essential.
 We value proven experience, demonstrable clear, analytical thinking and great communication skills.

 As part of this role, you will: